More Bible Study Online - Related Page Links

-deals with the first 14 verses that makeup the first chapter of Exodus.
+deals with the first 14 verses that ended up, making up the first chapter of Exodus.

-And it's from within these Scriptures, that we are told about a new
+And it's from within these Scriptures, we're told about a new

-Pharaoh that had came to power after Joseph had passes away.
+Pharaoh that had came to power, after Joseph had passed away.
 Now the

-reason why this information is important, deals with the fact, that the
+reason why I feel this information to be important, deals with the fact, the

 "Joseph died, along with all his brothers, and all that generation that had lived during his day.
 But in spite of this, the children of Israel were fruitful, as they'd increased abundantly, while multiplying, as they'd grew exceedingly mighty.
 And it's for this reason, that the land was filled with them.
 And it was at that time, that there arose a new king over Egypt.
 For he was a king, who did not know Joseph." -- Exodus 1:6-8